 ‘C.L.
 Pirkis’

-Oxford Dictionary of National Biography (forthcoming 2023)
+Oxford Dictionary of National Biography (2023)

 ‘Elizabeth Burgoyne Corbett’

-Oxford Dictionary of National Biography (forthcoming 2023)
+Oxford Dictionary of National Biography (2023)

 An encyclopaedia entry on nineteenth-century popular fiction writer Elizabeth Burgoyne Corbett.
+(Article)

 ‘Theo Douglas’

-Oxford Dictionary of National Biography (forthcoming 2022)
+Oxford Dictionary of National Biography (2022)

 An encyclopaedia entry on fin-de-siècle popular fiction writer H.D.
 Everett (Theo Douglas).
+(Article)

 ‘Dante Gabriel Rossetti at the Intersection of Painting and Poetry’

 Chapter on Dante Gabriel Rossetti’s double works as adaptations and how these early examples can inform adaptation studies today.
+(Chapter)

 ‘How The Poor Live’

-London’s East End: A Short Encyclopedia (2022)
+London’s East End: A Short Encyclopedia (2023)

 An encyclopaedia entry on George R. Sims’ series of articles about the living conditions for the London working classes in the 1880s.
+(Encyclopaedia)

 ‘Sherlock’s Legacy: The case of the Extraordinary Sidekick’